redicides/banalyzer/README.md

-# Unban Manager
+# Banalyzer (Ban Analyzer)

-A utility bot that scans through server unbans and tracks down ones that shouldn't go through.
+A utility bot that scans through server unbans and reverses ones based on certain conditions.

 # Requirements